 Career and Technical Education (CTE) prepares students for a wide range of careers, workplace readiness skills, industry certifications and further educational opportunities.
 These careers may require varying levels of education, including: industry-recognized credentials, postsecondary certificates, and college degrees.
 The dual enrollment program in partnership with community colleges and universities allows students to obtain college credits while attending high school.

-CTE is offered in our middle schools, high schools, and at the Pruden Technical Center.
+CTE is offered in our middle schools and high schools.
 CTE is at the forefront of preparing students for college, career and life.
 Students may begin career exploration and development in middle and high school through a variety of career and technical education programs.
 Courses are offered in agriculture, business and information technology, marketing, technology education, military science, health & medical sciences, and trade & industrial education.
 Cooperative education opportunities enable students to gain valuable workplace experience.